Code Maze is looking for C#/.NET technical content writers!

 Code Maze is a well-established software development blog and the place where we share our knowledge about C# and .NET development.
 We are trying to give back to the .NET community and help people learn best practices and the newest technologies.

-By joining our team, you can get a broad exposure of about 800k (and growing) users monthly.
+By joining our team, you can get a broad exposure of about 1 million (and growing) users monthly.

 Here’s what our readers say about us:

 If you are interested in C# and .NET this is the best website